wavemaker/docs/learn/how-tos/dynamic-tabs-accordions.md

 ## Dynamic Accordion

+In the same way, you can create a fully dynamic and flexible Accordion without much efforts.
+Simply bind a dataset to the Accordion widget.
+Based on the dataset, a number of Accordion Panes will generate.

 An Accordion is an interactive component consisting of panels with headers and content sections.
 You can click these panels to expand and collapse to show the description area.

-It is possible to create a fully dynamic and flexible Accordion without much effort.
-Now, you can bind the dataset to the Accordion widget.
-Based on the dataset, a number of Accordion Panes will generate.

 :::note
-The above usecase of dynamic tabs can be implemented for dynamic accordions as well.
+The same usecase of the Dynamic Tabs can be implemented for the Dynamic Accordions as well.
 :::